Edoumou/Tracking-Clinical-Trials-Through-Blockchain/README.md

 # Tracking Clinical Trials Through the Blockchain

-The Dapp has been deployed to heroku to the address: [[medtrials]](https://samuel-medical-trials.herokuapp.com/), you can use the ethereum addresses bellow to navigate through pages with correct address for access.
+The Dapp has been deployed to heroku to the address [[medtrials]](https://samuel-medical-trials.herokuapp.com/), you can use the ethereum addresses bellow to navigate through pages with correct address for access.
 For that, you need to connect to metamask with theses addresses either by importing them (the corresponding private keys have been provided) or by using the mnemonic with the password.

 To interact with the Dapp connect to metamask with the following address => private key or mnemonic with password.